-We will be adding a number of short creative writing pieces/art/photography to our website.
-If you have written something that is reflective of your personal experiences as it relates to Tent of Nations or the Israeli/Palestinian situation, please send it in and we will consider adding it.
-We are looking for poetry, short stories, short essays, photographs, etc. Send your contributions to Kay Plitt at: firstname.lastname@example.org.”
+We are seeking short creative writing pieces/art/photography to add to our website.
+If you have written something that reflects your personal experience relating to Tent of Nations or the Israeli/Palestinian situation, please send it in and we will consider adding it.
+We are looking for poetry, short stories, short essays, photographs, etc. Send your contributions to Heidi Saikaly at: firstname.lastname@example.org.”

 “Just give us a story, a human story.
 We’re not interested in politics.
 We just want to tell people about you and your people, so give us a human story.
 Don’t mention those words ‘apartheid’ and ‘occupation.’
 You see, this is not political.
 Help me, as a journalist, to tell your story, which is not a political story,” he said to me.